 The first complete production of the opera in the United States was given at the Pioneer Theatre in Reno (Nevada) on 13 May 1976, in an English translation (as "Joan of Arc") by the Nevada Opera Company, conducted by Ted Puffer.
 A complete concert performance, in Russian, was given at Carnegie Hall in New York on 28 February 1990 by the Opera Orchestra of New York, the Yale Russian Chorus and New York Choral Society, conducted by Eve Queler .
 In Britain, the first complete production took place at the Collegiate Theatre in London on 22 February 1978, with Guy Woolfenden conducting the University College Opera .

-The vocal-piano score was published in August 1880 , but its distribution for sale was delayed at the insistence of Tchaikovsky himself .
+The vocal-piano reduction was published in August 1880 , but its distribution for sale was delayed at the insistence of Tchaikovsky himself .
 On 31 August/12 September the composer wrote to Nadezhda von Meck: "The Maid of Orleans is completely ready for printing, but I don't want it to come out before the first performance" .

-In January 1881 a two-handed arrangement for piano by Eduard Langer appeared for sale, and in April there was the first publication of the vocal-piano score .
-In 1884 the vocal-piano score was published in a new version.
+In January 1881 a two-handed arrangement for piano by Eduard Langer appeared for sale, and in April there was the first publication of the vocal-piano reduction .
+In 1884 the vocal-piano reduction was published in a new version.
 Tchaikovsky wrote on 25 May/6 June 1881 to Pyotr Jurgenson about the corrections that were supposed to appear in the second edition, sending the copy with his corrections at the same time:

 1st cut and correction — Act II, No. 12, between pages 166 and 173.